Bronkoknorb/PyImageStream/README.md

 * Works on all modern Browsers (including Mobile) that support WebSockets.
 * Easier to set up and configure and better supported by Web browsers (at the time of this writing) than other adaptive streaming methods like HLS, MPEG-DASH, WebRTC.
 * Works with the Raspberry Pi Camera Module and with almost any USB camera (supported by Linux / pygame).
 (In comparison to the otherwise very nice [RPi-Cam-Web-Interface](http://elinux.org/RPi-Cam-Web-Interface), which unfortunately only works with the Raspberry Pi Camera.)
 * Automatically turns off the camera if no client is connected.
 (To safe energy, camera lifetime and CPU usage.
-And then you also know when someone sees the video if you are at home and the camera LED turns on. :wink:)
+And then you also know that someone watches if you are at home and the camera LED suddenly turns on. :wink:)
 * Doesn't write images / video to disk (to not shorten the lifetime of the SD card) but encodes and sends them in memory.
 * Sends the data efficiently in binary format and not Base64 encoded (in comparison to the otherwise very similar [hello-websocket](https://github.com/vmlaker/hello-websocket)).
 * Fully open source.
 (In comparison to [UV4L](https://www.linux-projects.org/uv4l/), which seems to be closed-source. :scream:)